b42n1/unraid-templates/README.md

 # unraid-templates

-Repro containing some CA Templates for unRAID.
+Repo containing some CA Templates for unRAID.